Overview of Warehouses¶

 Impact on Credit Usage and Charges¶

-There is a one-to-one correspondence between the number of servers in a cluster and the number of credits the cluster uses (and is, therefore, charged) for each hour (or fraction of an hour) that the warehouse runs.
+There is a one-to-one correspondence between the number of servers in a cluster and the number of credits the cluster uses (and is, therefore, charged) for each hour that the warehouse runs, regardless of whether it runs for the entire 60 minutes or a fraction of the time (i.e. the smallest unit of time charged is 60 minutes).
 For example, a 3X-Large warehouse utilizes a cluster of 64 servers and, therefore, is charged 64 credits for each hour that it runs.
 However, the actual number of servers and credits associated with each size may change in the future, based on the underlying Snowflake infrastructure.

 For a multi-cluster warehouse, the number of credits charged per hour is calculated based on the number of servers per cluster and the number of clusters that run for each hour.
 For example, if an X-Large multi-cluster warehouse (16 servers per cluster per hour) runs 1 cluster for an hour and then runs 2 clusters for the next hour, the total number of credits charged is 48 (16 + 32).